jonschlinkert/maintainers-guide-to-staying-positive/README.md

 ## Preamble

-This guide was written by me, [Jon Schlinkert](https://github.com/jonschlinkert), programmer, public speaker and author of more than 1,100 code projects.
+This guide was written by me, [Jon Schlinkert](#author), programmer, public speaker and author of more than 1,100 code projects.
 I have published code projects in several different languages, but most are JavaScript.
-60+ of my projects receive more than 1 million downloads/month, with the total exceeding [320 million downloads/month](https://gist.github.com/bcoe/dcc961b869bbf6685002).
+60+ of my projects receive more than 1 million downloads/month, with the total exceeding [380 million downloads/month](https://gist.github.com/bcoe/dcc961b869bbf6685002).
 This brief guide is a distillation of my experiences as a maintainer.

 If you find this useful (and I hope you do!), please consider following me on [github](https://github.com/jonschlinkert) or [twitter](http://twitter.com/jonschlinkert) to receive updates about this and other projects I maintain.

+You might also be interested in [other guides I've written](#other-guides).

 ### What is this about?